chintogtokh/rshiny-starter/README.md

 # Shiny Starter

 This is a Shiny template based off of [Shiny's KMeans clustering example](https://shiny.rstudio.com/gallery/kmeans-example.html) and [Bootstrap's Jumbotron example](https://getbootstrap.com/docs/4.0/examples/jumbotron/).
-It includes a Leaflet map and the K-means clustering interactive graph.
+As examples, it includes a Leaflet map and a K-means clustering interactive graph.

-Essentially, it's a starter app to create Shiny apps using plain HTML instead of their templating system.
+Essentially, it's a starter app to more easily create Shiny apps using plain HTML instead of their templating system.

 ## Getting started